-It may not look like much, but it's a hell of a great appliance if it can be referred to as such.
-My slow cooked, multi-hour butts are going to turn out more tender and more moist and exponentially more flavorful than anything conceivable in a crock pot, and with no need for a liter of cola or liquid smoke.
-And despite the large fat cap on this cut of meat, the final product is considerably lean.
+It may not look like much, but it’s a hell of a great appliance if it can be referred to as such.
+My slow cooked, 14 to 16-hour butts are going to turn out more tender and more moist and exponentially more flavorful than anything conceivable in a crock pot or a gas grill, and with no need for a liter of cola or liquid smoke to fake out my eaters.

 A traditional vinegar moppin’ sauce is for anyone who takes their pork BBQ seriously.

 As far as Smoked Carolina Pulled Pork Sandwiches go, I like to think I have learned from the best.
-The hogs are smoked over an 8 to 10 hour slow hickory heat, mopped with a vinegar-based solution, and shredded or 'pulled' with a pair of meat claws before being mopped with the vinegar based solution again and then again.
+The hogs are smoked over a multi-hour slow hickory heat, mopped with a vinegar-based solution, and shredded or ‘pulled’ with a pair of meat claws before being mopped with the vinegar based solution again and then again.
 The Lowcountry has been doing it this way for a couple of centuries at least, so I have it on good authority that I am doing it correctly.

 On days where I plan to smoke, I also set aside a biggie home project to tackle.
 It seems cleaning out the garage takes just about the same amount of hours as a long smoke.